This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 Funny name aside, the Jacknobber tool is a handy little massager for myofascial release.

-This is discreet enough that you can keep it at your desk at work.
+This is discreet enough to keep it at your desk at work.

 As handheld massagers go, this does not require much grip strength and can be pressed down using your hand rather than having to lie on it.